 Type 1 Diabetes

-Doctors don't know all the factors that lead to type 1 diabetes.
-Clearly, the susceptibility to the condition can be inherited.
+Doctors don't know all the things that lead to type 1 diabetes.
+But they do know your genes play a role.

 Signs of an emergency with type 1 diabetes include:

 - Shaking and confusion